 National status: Highly threatened.
-Formerly widespread but dramatically declined since the mid-twentieth century and is now only found at about 50 sites nationally.
+Formerly widespread but dramatically declined since the midtwentieth century and is now only found at about 50 sites nationally.

-County status: Presumed extinct.
+County status: Extinct.
 Old records from across the county.
 In more recent years it was recorded from a single colony which persisted at Allt Dolanog until 2004.
 This was the last county sighting of the species.